redis/docs/content/develop/connect/clients/java/jedis.md

 [Client-side caching introduction]({{< relref "/develop/connect/clients/client-side-caching" >}})
 for more information about how CSC works and how to use it effectively.

-To enable CSC, you simply need to specify the [RESP3]({{< relref "/develop/reference/protocol-spec#resp-versions" >}}) protocol and pass a cache configuration object during the connection.
+To enable CSC, specify the
+[RESP3]({{< relref "/develop/reference/protocol-spec#resp-versions" >}})
+protocol and pass a cache configuration object during the connection.